nodanaonlyzuul/Paul-Dix--Thundergod/README.md

 ## How do I use Paul Dix: Thundergod

-1. Slow down.
+* Slow down:

   You do not use Paul Dix.

   Paul Dix USES YOU.

-2. Install this gem
+* Install this gem

-      `gem install paul_dix_thundergod`
+        group :development do
+          gem "paul_dix_thundergod", require: false
+        end

-3. Write deploy task like (capistrano example):
+* Write a deploy task like: (capistrano example)

+        require 'paul_dix_thundergod'

+        namespace :deploy do
           task :play_sound do
             PaulDixThundergod.play
           end
+        end

-4. Hook the task into your deployment script (capistrano example):
+* Hook the task into your deployment script (capistrano example):

-      `before "deploy", "deploy:play_sound"`
+        before "deploy", "deploy:play_sound"

-5. The gem also comes with with a PaulDixThundergod.rollback, a method worth hooking into your @before "deploy:rollback"@
+* The gem also comes with with a `PaulDixThundergod.rollback`, a method worth hooking into your `before "deploy:rollback"`

 ## Bringing Thunder From the Command Line